tencent cloud

 String producerGroupName = "Your_Producer_Group_Name";

-// Instantiate the message producer Producer
+// Instantiate a message producer.

 DefaultMQProducer producer = new DefaultMQProducer(

-producerGroupName, // Producer group name
+producerGroupName, // Producer group name.

 );